-Step 1 is to submit a completed Application for a Food Establishment to the Health Department along with additional items which may be required depending on the type of establishment you are proposing.
+Step 2 is to submit a completed Application for a Food Establishment to the Health Department along with additional items which may be required depending on the type of establishment you are proposing.
 Please refer to the FDA website for detailed information on how to complete the application.
 Download the Flowchart for Process of Permitting and Opening a Food Service Establishment In Concord.

 *All plans must be prepared by a Commercial Kitchen Designer.

 Step 3 You will most likely need to discuss your proposal with the Water and Sewer Department in order to determine if there will be an increased sewer flow associated with your planned use.
 This process will begin with the submission of Form S (if the establishment is served by town sewer) or Form C if the establishment is served by a septic system.

 Step 4 You will also submit an application and roll plans for their review of the build-out of the facility to the Building Department.

 Submitting a Food Establishment Application(step 2): Where to Begin

 The menu is an integral part of this process.
 The menu or listing of all the food and beverages items to be offered at the food service establishment must be submitted with all other Plan Review application documents.

 The plan review process will focus on the food and what will happen to the food.
 The source and quantity of foods to be served will be reviewed along with the preparation and post-preparation operations and proposed storage practices.

 Food preparation process will be evaluated to determine the types and volumes of foods prepared.
 Special attention will be given to complex food processes which will involve: